13-centimeter band: Frequencies allocations

-United States
+Generally, amateur radio is permitted worldwide in the frequency range of 2300 MHz to 2450 MHz.
+However, in Germany, only the frequency range above 2320 MHz is allocated to amateur radio.
 In the United States, the 13 cm band comprises frequencies in two segments stretching from 2.300 to 2.310 GHz, and from 2.390 to 2.450 GHz.
 (The segment from 2.310 to 2.390 GHz was withdrawn from the amateur service and reallocated to direct satellite radio broadcasting, e.g., Sirius XM Radio.)
 The segment, 2.390 to 2.417 GHz, is domestically allocated amateur radio on a primary basis, while the remainder of the band is only available on a secondary basis.
 It is authorized to all amateur radio licensees who hold a Technician or higher class license (US), or a Basic or higher license (Canada).
 The band is allocated on a shared basis with other services, and U.S. Federal Communications Commission (FCC) Rules specify that amateurs may not cause interference to and must accept interference from other services authorized by other nations, and by radio-location, fixed, and mobile stations (except aeronautical) authorized by the FCC.
 As in the rest of the world, US stations in the amateur service are not protected from interference caused by industrial, scientific, and medical equipment.

 The bandplan published by the American Radio Relay League recommends frequencies based on intended activity in the band.

+The following table shows the amateur radio bandplan for the 13-cm band: